 - Nipples that point downward or are located below the breast crease

-- A history of skin irritation, rashes, or infections under the breasts
+- Women who are suffering from skin irritation, rashes, or infections under the breasts

 - Difficulty finding clothing that fits comfortably or looks flattering due to the size of their breasts